xot/ElectraOne/DOCUMENTATION.md

 The tracks controlled can be switched.
 Also, each track (audio, MIDI but also the master) can contain a Live Channel EQ device.
 If present it is automatically mapped to controls on the default E1 mixer preset as well.

-The remote scripts comes with a default E1 mixer preset that matches the MIDI map defined below.
+The remote scripts comes with a default E1 mixer preset.
 But the layout, value formatting, colours etc. can all be changed, see [below](https://github.com/xot/ElectraOne/blob/main/DOCUMENTATION.md#alternative-mixer-design).

 ### Value formatting